rui-batista/SAML.PoC/README.md

 # Getting started

-To get the first PoC started, both the SAML.PoC.IdP and SAML.PoC.SP1 must be running at the same time.
+<p>To get the first PoC started, both the SAML.PoC.IdP and SAML.PoC.SP1 must be running at the same time.</p>
 In Visual Studio, right-click the solution, select the *Set Startup Projects...* option, then check the *Multiple startup projects* bullet and select start in both SAML.PoC.IdP and SAML.PoC.SP1 projects.
 Some pop-ups will prompt you about the SSL and certificate installation and the default browser should open with the index page of both started projects.

 # Reference notes